 - Limited hot water: Just how big IS your hot water tank?
 With limitations on the flow rate of each element in your shower, you could use multiple elements longer than you used to be able to, but it will still significantly lessen the length of your time with a hot shower!

 - Personal preferences: While it seems like a great idea, do you really want want spraying at your from all different directions?
 If you take the time to direct them properly, maybe.
 But it tends to be one of those things that sounds better in theory than in practice.

 - Maybe two of you like to shower at the same time.
 In that case, two functioning shower heads could be great.
 (Make sure you have adequate available hot water!)

 - You might really like/want to have multiple sprays of water working at once.
 For example, if you have an elderly person in a shower seat, and the hand shower is being used to wash hair, maybe having the overhead shower at the same time helps to keep the person warmer.

 There may be other perfectly good reasons, but before deciding which is right for you, make sure to check out the code restrictions in your area!
-If you are in an area that does not allow for sharing valves, you could be asked to change them out before receiving final plumbing approval.
-If codes allow you to have sharing, ask yourself, is this the kind of shower system that I really want; do I have enough hot water to make it useful and lastly, does it make sense from an environmental standpoint.
+If you are in an area that does not allow for sharing valves, most manufacturers are not legally allowed to sell or ship one to you.
+Even if you manage to acquire a sharing valve, if your codes do not allow for them, you could be asked to change them out before receiving final plumbing approval.
+If codes allow you to have sharing, ask yourself, is this the kind of shower system that I really want; do I have enough hot water to make it useful and lastly, does it make sense from an environmental standpoint?

 Once you understand the differences, the choice is up to you.